resun-c/django-auth0-engine/README.md

 	    ...
 ```

-### 3. Signing in:
+### 4.3.
+Signing in:

-The sign-in process is done by the `AuthEngine.signin()` method.
-This method takes a Django `HttpRequest` object, the user's email address as username, password, and any additional information required by Auth0 (see the [AuthEngine.signin()](docs/reference/md/auth_engine.md#authenginesigninrequest-username-password-scope-realm-audience-grant_type-forwarded_for-keep_signed_in) documentation for details).
+The sign in process is done by the `AuthEngine.signin()` method.
+This
+method takes a Django `HttpRequest` object, the user's email address as
+username, password, and any additional information required by Auth0
+(see the [AuthEngine.signin()](docs/reference/md/auth_engine.md#authenginesigninrequest-username-password-scope-realm-audience-grant_type-forwarded_for-keep_signed_in) documentation for details)..

-Upon successful signin, it sets the session cookie in the request object and returns a `User` object.
-Otherwise, an `AuthEngineError` object with error information is returned; the request session is unchanged.
+Upon successful sign in, it sets the session cookie in the request
+object and returns a `User` object.
+Otherwise, an `AuthEngineError` object
+with error information is returned; the request session is unchanged.

 Example: